 Pepe as a meme started on 4chan and due to the alt-right culture of the platform, the Pepe symbol was later added to the Anti-Defamation League’s list of hate symbols.
 Matt Furie was very troubled by his creation’s downfall as a symbol of hate speech and worked to defend it as a part of the “Save Pepe” campaign.
 Eventually, Furie killed off the character in his comic.

 It is important to note that most people who use Pepe emotes are not malicious when doing so, and many people are unaware of the history.
 Pepe has simply become a part of Twitch culture.

 BTTV emotes allow people to communicate in another way, full of memes and inside jokes.
 It has created another culture within an already strong community.
-Once you enable BTTV emotes for yourself, you will be able to maximize your time spent in Twitch chat.
+Once you enable BTTV emotes for yourself, you can maximize your time spent in Twitch chat.